 One of the most critical decisions for every business is which platform to use to accept payments from your customers.
-It is a decision that needs to be thoughtfully taken.
+It is a decision that needs to be thought through.

 Stripe is the best payment gateway in existence today.
 Full stop.
-Their API is so well built, it allows us not only to securely access your bank movements on your behalf, but also even your invoices.
-Their documentation is top-notch, and their web interface is so easy to use, you don’t need a technical background to use it for automating your own business.
+Their API is so well built, that it allows us not only to securely access your bank movements on your behalf but also your invoices.
+Their documentation is top-notch, and their web interface is so easy to use, that you don’t need a technical background to use it for automating your own business.

 Stripe has not been available for Estonian companies until very recently, but now, it is certainly the best of the payment gateways for e-Residency companies.